Symmetry resolved entanglement in gapped integrable systems: a corner transfer matrix approach: Gapped XXZ spin-chain

 We remark that $\mathcal{Z}_1(q)$ is normalised to one, i.e. $\sum_{q\in {\mathbb Z}} \mathcal{Z}_1(q) =1$, as it should be from the definition (\ref{eq:ZnqXXZcountingESdef}).
 This is consistent with the interpretation of $\mathcal{Z}_1(q)$ as a probability, see Section $\ref{sec:SR}$.
 The denominator of Eq. (\ref{eq:ZnqXXZcountingES3}) can be expressed in terms of elliptic theta functions (see Appendix \ref{app:appendixB}) and then $\mathcal{Z}_n(q)$ reads

 where $\kappa$ and $\kappa'$ are defined in (\ref{eq:kappa}).
-Notice that $q=1/4$ is exactly the mean magnetisation of the subsystem in the critical limit $\epsilon \to 0$, as we can check by computing $\bar{q}= \int_q q\mathcal{Z}_1(q)$, since we are dealing with the non-symmetry breaking ground state (the center $\bar q$ of the Gaussian is the only change if we consider the symmetry breaking ground state).
+Notice that $q=1/4$ is exactly the mean magnetisation of the subsystem in the critical limit $\epsilon \to 0$, as we can check by computing $\bar{q}= \int dq q\mathcal{Z}_1(q)$, since we are dealing with the symmetry breaking ground state.
 Notice that the dependence on $q$ in Eq. \eqref{eq:ZnqXXZcountingES4} is entirely encoded in the Gaussian factor and it is symmetric for $q\to 1/2- q$.
 Moreover, exploiting the asymptotic behaviours in (\ref{eq:asymptotictheta}) and (\ref{eq:asymptotickappa}) in appendix \ref{app:appendixB}, we have that in the critical regime $\mathcal{Z}_n(q)$ becomes

 where we keep the Gaussian factor in order to have a meaningful result.
 Once the resolved moments $\mathcal{Z}_n(q)$ have been worked out, the symmetry resolved entropies follow straightforwardly

 and, taking the limit $n\to 1$,